Kishorekumar-03-sec/EXNO2DS/README.md

 # RESULT
 ## SUMMARY:
-I explored the Titanic dataset to understand what the data looks like and find patterns.
-I checked the size of the data, looked at missing values, and renamed some columns to make them clearer.
-Then I used plots to see how many people survived, how gender and passenger class affected survival, and how numerical features like Age and Fare were distributed.
-Boxplots and scatterplots helped me spot outliers and relationships between variables, and heatmaps showed how numerical columns were correlated.
-Overall, the EDA gave a good idea of the data’s structure, patterns, and relationships, which can help in further analysis or building a prediction model.
+The Titanic dataset was imported and examined to understand its structure, size, and unique values.
+Missing values and categorical distributions were checked, and some columns were renamed for clarity.
+Various plots such as count plots, boxplots, scatterplots, joint plots, and pair plots were used to explore the data visually.
+Outliers were identified using boxplots and relationships between numerical variables were studied using scatterplots.
+Heatmaps were used to show correlations among numerical features like Age, Fare, Passenger Class, and Survival.
+From the analysis, patterns such as the influence of gender and passenger class on survival were observed, and overall data structure and relationships were better understood.